mademoixcel/Payroll/README.md

 - Uses functions and formulas such as VLOOKUP, COUNTIF, SUMIF, IF, MAXIMUM, MINIMUM, SUM, AVERAGE, shortcuts such as ALT+A+S+S, ALT+H+O+I, ALT+H+O+A, ALT+=, CTRL+SHIFT++

-- Drop down list to choose employee id (this will show each employee details)
+- Drop down list to choose employee id (this will show each employee's details)

 # Instructions

 1 Download the Excel file from GitHub.

-2 Open the file and click go to the drop down list.
+2 Open the file and click go to the drop-down list.

-3 Select employeed id to view employee details.
+3 Select employee id to view employee details.

 4 Use the provided formulas to calculate taxes and net pay.